MaryGodwinAkpan/ALX-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets the mode of the file hello
+This script changes the mode of hello to the same as ollehs